Blankscreen-exe/Blankscreen-exe/README.md

 </tr>
 </table>

-## 🔭 I’m currently working on ...
+## 🔭 I’m currently working on

 [WatchLMS](https://github.com/Blankscreen-exe/WatchLMS) is my new largescale project which is an LMS for individual teachers or small school organizations.
 It is intended to be an opensource project and free to use for everyone.

-## 🌱 I’m currently learning ...
+## 🌱 I’m currently learning

 More libraries related to MERN stack.
-I'm looking to make myself proficient in `Javascript` zone.
-For now I'm learning how to use `GraphQL` in my next MERN stack based project along with the usage of `Redux`.
+I'm looking to make myself proficient in `JAVA`.
+For now I'm learning how to use `SpringBoot` framework.

 ## 👯 I’m looking to collaborate on

 Open source projects which are aimed at helping people learn and grow.
-The kind of projects which are meant to be used for `educational` and `learning` puposes.
+The kind of projects which are meant to be used for `educational` and `learning` purposes.

-## 🤔 I’m looking for help with ...

-My [WatchLMS](https://github.com/Blankscreen-exe/WatchLMS) project.
-I intend to make it a large scale solution for teachers around the globe so that everyone can benefit from it.
-I'll setup a basic project and guidelines for everyone to have a better understanding

-## 💬 You can ask me about ...
+## 💬 You can ask me about

 Anything related to `Full Stack Development` or `Data Science`.
 I teach what I do, so feel free to ask me anything.
 You can contact me on [Linkedin](https://www.linkedin.com/in/muhammad-hammad-hassan-cs101/)